-January 19, Day 7: Departures for Home.
+January 17, Day 8: Departures for Home.
 Transfers to the airport will be provided for departures at any time today.

-NOTES ABOUT THIS TOUR: Until a few years ago, Colombia was rarely visited by birders.
-Tourism infrastructure has been limited but is developing rapidly and accommodations are generally comfortable and the food is good.
+NOTES ABOUT THIS TOUR: Until a decade ago, Colombia was rarely visited by birders.
+Tourism infrastructure is developing rapidly and accommodations are generally comfortable and the food is good.
+However, this tour is a flash back to the times when accommodation was basic, lacking hot water and a/c.
+Still, the tour atmosphere is charming and the night's trade winds make it quite fresh.
 The transfer from Yopal to Juan Solito is about six hours each way and half of it is on a dirt road.
 Be prepared for walking short distances, mostly on even terrain.
 The ecolodge has eight rooms, all with private bath (no heated water).
 The traditional structure of the building with palm roof is designed to keep it cool, and there is no air conditioning.
 Wi-Fi is available around the dining room at Juan Solito; however, it is unreliable.